CogComp/open-eval/core/README.md

 ## Database

 To deploy this application, you'll need to have an SQL database set up.
-We've provided an SQL script (TODO: this) that will set up the empty tables you'll need to get started.
+We've provided a [SQL script](https://github.com/dshine2/open-eval-1/blob/master/CreateTables.sql) that will set up the empty tables you'll need to get started.
+To run this script, type "SOURCE <`pathToScript`>" in the MySQL command prompt.
 In the `core.properties` file, you'll need to fill out the database URL, username, and password.
 The information about the DB (url, username, password) need to be included inside `conf/application.conf`.

 Some notes on the tables: